 While we certainly have some challenging hills in the Harbour City, commuting by bike is worth considering.
-Both, the Parkway Trail and the E&N Trail, connect various points of the community and being able to rack your bike on RDN buses makes navigating Nanaimo easier than you think.
-Check out our Cycling Map (PDF) and Transit Map (PDF) to help you find your way around town or pick-up a printed copy at the following locations:
+Both the Parkway Trail and the E&N Trail connect various points of the community and being able to rack your bike on RDN buses makes navigating Nanaimo easier than you may think.
+Check out our 2018 Cycling Map (PDF) to help you find your way around town or contact firstname.lastname@example.org for a hard copy.

 GoByBike (Bike to Work Week)